 In Vivo Rabbit Model of Corneal Alkali Injury

 To induce an alkali burn injury, place a circular filter paper with a diameter of 8 millimeters in a Petri dish [1].
-Using a dropper, add 0.5 Normal sodium hydroxide into the Petri dish to soak the filter papers and drain excess solution from the filter paper before placing them onto the anesthetized rabbit cornea [2-TXT].
+Using a dropper, add 0.5 N sodium hydroxide into the Petri dish to soak the filter papers and drain excess solution from the filter paper before placing them onto the anesthetized rabbit cornea [2-TXT].

 Talent placing a circular filter paper in a Petri dish.